Registration for this webinar is now closed.

 For late registration until 5:00 PM CT/6:00 PM ET, please call customer service at 800-626-6726

 AAOS Members attend for free.

-Faculty: Charles Getz, MD, FAAOS; Bruce Cohen, MD, FAAOS; Brian Cole, MD, MBA, FAAOS; Alexander Vaccaro, MD, MBA, PhD, FAAOS
+Faculty: Josef Eichinger, MD, FAAOS; Stephen Parada, MD, FAAOS; Brian Waterman, MD, FAAOS; Jason Hsu, MD, FAAOS

 The American Academy of Orthopaedic Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.
 The American Academy of Orthopaedic Surgeons designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.